-- Despite the COVID-19 pandemic the project could continue some of its activities between March and September 2020.
-For example, indigenous communities were strengthened to use technology and leaders empowered to carry out training activities, workshops, meetings and other activities within their communities.
-Furthermore, two local guard meetings were held and fourteen workshops on life plans and internal regulations carried out.
+- The project has developed strategies to continue the work during the current COVID-19 pandemic.
+For example, indigenous communities were encouraged to use technologies.
+Also, nine indigenous environmental leaders have been recruited to host training activities, workshops, meetings, and other activities in their communities.
+To date, eight training workshops have been held in eight communities.
+Furthermore, three local guard meetings were held and fourteen workshops on life plans and internal regulations carried out.
 Life plans and internal regulations are planning strategies for land use that include ethnic approaches and aim at a sustainable use and management of ancestral territories.

-- A total of 27 meetings on life plans and internal regulations have been held in the indigenous communities of Embera Dóbida, Emberá Eyábida, Embera Tule and Embera Senú.
-Here too, the methodological design was changed and adapted to the current situation.
+- A total of 30 meetings on life plans and internal regulations have been held with the four indigenous peoples Embera Dóbida, Emberá Eyábida, Embera Tule and Embera Senú.

-- In addition, a meeting was held to strengthen the actors involved in ethnic protected areas (authorities of indigenous and Afro-Colombian communities, partner institutions).
+- In addition, a meeting was held to strengthen the actors involved with ethnic protected areas (authorities of the indigenous and Afro-Colombian communities, partner institutions).